KenKundert/inform/doc/index.rst

 """"""""""""""""""""""

-For more control of the informants, you can import and instantiate the :class:`inform.Inform` class yourself along with the desired informants.
+For more control of the informants, you can import and instantiate the :class:`Inform` class yourself along with the desired informants.
 This gives you the ability to specify options:

 .. code-block:: python